MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

     - One or more network adapters that support Receive Side Scaling (RSS)

-    - One of more network adapters that are configured by using NIC Teaming
+    - One or more network adapters that are configured using NIC teaming

     - One or more network adapters that support remote direct memory access (RDMA)